EHRI/manuals/README.md

 ___
-*If you add new folders to this repository, please add a link to the new folder and a short description in this README.*
+*To the co-maintainers of this site: If you add new folders to this repository, please add a link to the new folder and a short description in this README.*